 We decide the idea is true.
 We decide we need to fill that hole that we suddenly realize we have and fill it with something quick before we drown in self-pity or start feeling horrible about ourselves.

-What happens to me is that I see someone on vacation or I hear about someone in love, and I think ‘Oh shoot, I’m not travelling but in this bright, airy office, I need to tamp down those feelings of missing out, so I go on Facebook to fill this imaginary hole of need or desire.’
-Or, I think, ‘Oh shoot, I’m not in a relationship, I need to go online and message some friends of mine or some hot guys on Okcupid, and see that yes, I am loved, I am desired, or I am wanted.’
+What happens to me is that I see someone on vacation or I hear about someone in love, and I think ‘Oh shoot, I’m not traveling but in this bright, airy office, I need to tamp down those feelings of missing out, so I go on Facebook to fill this imaginary hole of need or desire.’
+Or, I think, ‘Oh shoot, I’m not in a relationship, I need to go online and message some friends of mine or some hot guys on OkCupid, and see that yes, I am loved, I am desired, or I am wanted.’

 A False Idea Begins It All

 But it really started with an idea in my head.
 It wasn’t real.
 It wasn’t anything happening in the present moment.
 It was just an idea that I blew up out of proportion and made into my present reality.